octocompose/docs/content/en/docs/configuration/_index.md

 - Layering configurations (core settings with environment-specific overrides)
 - Templating for dynamic configurations
 - Version tracking for configuration sources
-- Validation through preflight checks
+- Validation through validate checks

 This approach eliminates duplicate settings and separates core settings from customizations, making it easier to manage complex deployments.